The Last 10 NBA Finals Winners, From the Celtics to the Warriors

 2019–20 NBA Finals Champions: Los Angeles Lakers

-The Los Angeles Lakers, led by LeBron James, defeated the Miami Heat to win the 2020 NBA Finals 4–2 at AdventHealth Arena at ESPN Wide World of Sports in Kissimmee, Florida, on October 11, 2020, with a Game 6 score of 106–93.
+The Los Angeles Lakers, led by LeBron James, defeated the Miami Heat to win the 2020 NBA Finals, 4–2, at AdventHealth Arena at ESPN Wide World of Sports in Kissimmee, Florida, on October 11, 2020, with a Game 6 score of 106–93.
 James was the recipient of the NBA Finals Most Valuable Player award.
-With a season stoppage in mid-March (due to COVID-19), the regular season resumed in July, pushing the NBA Finals back to September/October.
-During the 2020 NBA Playoffs the NBA teams were forced to reside in an NBA bubble behind closed doors with all games being played at the ESPN Wide World of Sports Complex at Walt Disney World.
+With a season stoppage in mid-March due to the COVID-19 pandemic, the regular season resumed in July, pushing the NBA Finals back to September/October.
+During the 2020 NBA Playoffs, teams resided in an NBA bubble behind closed doors with all games being played at the ESPN Wide World of Sports Complex at Walt Disney World.

 2018–19 NBA Finals Champions: Toronto Raptors